perses/perses/ui/ui-guidelines.md

   components instead of making it do too many things.
 - Use Null or Undefined checks instead of relying on JS falsiness
-- Feature specific code within `/views` should not be imported by a different feature or global component This is a sign of too much coupling between things OR a sign that the thing should be turned into a globally reusable component or utility.
+- Feature specific code within `/views` should not be imported by a different feature or global component.
+This is a sign of too much coupling between things OR a sign that the thing should be turned into a globally reusable component or utility.
 - Try to put the application state as close to where it’s used.
 When writing feature specific code, don’t worry about putting all of the state in a single "container"